MadhurSinghBhadoriya/MadhurSinghBhadoriya/README.md

 - 👋 Hi, I’m @MadhurSinghBhadoriya
-- 👀 I’m interested in Space Science and Space Colonization.
+- 👀 I’m interested in Data Science,Space Science and Data and Space Colonization.
 - 🌱 I’m currently learning Python, Data Analytics and Python Applications in Space Science.
 - 💞️ I’m looking to collaborate on Space Research topics including Python and Data Analytics.
 - 📫 To reach me, mail me- me1865@global.org.in